Birmingham Street Commissioners: Markets

 One of their early targets was the control and reorganisation of the markets, concentrating them into the area now known as the Bull Ring.
 This was a result of new markets being established across the town in scattered locations, often in narrow streets, which created severe congestion.
-The Commissioners set about creating a large central marketplace at the Bull Ring by gradually acquiring and clearing buildings from the area, and by 1810 this was largely complete.
+The commissioners set about creating a large central marketplace at the Bull Ring by gradually acquiring and clearing buildings from the area, and by 1810 this was largely complete.
 In 1817, the Smithfield Market was created on the moat of the old manor house.
 This handled cattle, horses, sheep, pigs, hay and straw.

-In 1824, they purchased the Manor and rights to the markets from the lord of the manor.
+In 1824, they purchased the manor and rights to the markets from the lord of the manor.

-Under powers granted by The Improvement Act of 1828 (9 Geo.
-IV), the Market Hall was opened in 1835 for general merchandise.
+Under powers granted by the Birmingham Improvement Act 1828 (9 Geo.
+4. c. liv), the Market Hall was opened in 1835 for general merchandise.
 It was gutted by incendiary bombs in the Birmingham Blitz, during World War II and the remaining walls demolished in 1963.

 Policing

-The 1773 Act empowered the commissioners to appoint night-watchmen, but they had insufficient funds to do so until 1801, however they supervised a privately paid watch from 1783.
+The Birmingham Improvement Act 1773 (13 Geo.
+3. c.
+36) empowered the commissioners to appoint night-watchmen, but they had insufficient funds to do so until 1801, however they supervised a privately paid watch from 1783.
 By daytime, until 1812 the only police force were the parish constables.
-The Act of 1812 empowered the commissioners to appoint constables for both day and night, and by 1839 they were employing about 30 day police and 180 night-watchmen.
-In 1839 an Act of Parliament was passed in response to a riot, creating the Birmingham Town Police, and the existing police force of the street commissioners was disbanded.
+The Birmingham Improvement Act 1812 (52 Geo.
+3. c. cxiii) empowered the commissioners to appoint constables for both day and night, and by 1839 they were employing about 30 day police and 180 night-watchmen.
+The Birmingham Police Act 1839 was passed in response to a riot, creating the Birmingham Town Police, and the existing police force of the street commissioners was disbanded.

 Public buildings

-The 1801 Act gave the Street Commissioners authority to carry out public works, and construct public buildings, a right which was further expanded in the 1828 Act.
+The 1801 act gave the street commissioners authority to carry out public works, and construct public buildings, a right which was further expanded in the 1828 act.
 Among the major buildings they commissioned were the aforementioned Public Office on Moor Street, and Market Hall, both now demolished.

-Perhaps the most significant lasting legacy of the Street Commissioners is the Birmingham Town Hall, which they commissioned, and which was built between 1832 and 1834 in order to house music festivals.
+Perhaps the most significant lasting legacy of the street commissioners is the Birmingham Town Hall, which they commissioned, and which was built between 1832 and 1834 in order to house music festivals.

 Demise

 The Municipal Corporations Act 1835 led to Birmingham being incorporated as a municipal borough in 1838, with an elected council; Birmingham Town Council.
-At first, this had no effect on the Street Commissioners, who carried on as before, as the new council initially only had limited powers.
-The council aspired however to take over the powers of the Street Commissioners, as it was viewed as desirable to have all local government carried out by a single body, especially as the council was elected, whereas the Commissioners were a self-selecting body and therefore unrepresentative.
+At first, this had no effect on the street commissioners, who carried on as before, as the new council initially only had limited powers.
+The council aspired however to take over the powers of the street commissioners, as it was viewed as desirable to have all local government carried out by a single body, especially as the council was elected, whereas the commissioners were a self-selecting body and therefore unrepresentative.

-The Street Commissioners were wound up by the Birmingham Improvement Act of 1851, which gave the Town Council all of their powers (together with their property and debts) this took effect from the beginning of 1852.
+The Street Commissioners were wound up by the Birmingham Improvement Act 1851 (14 & 15 Vict. c. xciii), which gave the town council all of their powers (together with their property and debts) this took effect from the beginning of 1852.